Buy Currency

 Travel safer with our Travelex Money Card

 Use the Travelex Money App to keep track of your spending and top up the balance as needed.
-It’s a secure way to travel, simply freeze or cancel the card if lost or stolen.
+It’s a secure way to travel.
+Simply freeze or cancel the card if lost or stolen.
 T&Cs apply.